The Board endorses the fundamental principles of good financial, social, ethical and environmental practice recommended for AIM quoted companies.

 The Company is subject to the UK City Code on Takeovers and Mergers.

-On completion of the Proposed Transaction the Audit Committee is comprised of Michael Nolan and Raju Samtani and is chaired by Michael Nolan.
+The Audit Committee is comprised of Michael Nolan and Raju Samtani and is chaired by Michael Nolan.
 The Audit Committee monitors the integrity of the financial statements of the Company, including its annual and interim reports, preliminary results' announcements and any other formal announcement relating to its financial performance, reviewing significant financial reporting issues and judgments which they contain.
 The Audit Committee also reviews summary financial statements, significant financial returns to regulators and any financial information contained in certain other documents, such as announcements of a price sensitive nature.

 The Audit Committee keeps under review the effectiveness of the Company's internal controls and risk management systems and reviews and approves the statements to be included in the annual report concerning internal controls and risk management, which in any event will also be done by the Board as a whole.
 The Audit Committee monitors and reviews the effectiveness of the Company's internal audit function in the context of the Company's overall risk management system.

-On completion of the Proposed Transaction the Remuneration Committee is comprised of Michael Nolan and Raju Samtani and is chaired by Raju Samtani.
+The Remuneration Committee is comprised of Michael Nolan and Raju Samtani and is chaired by Raju Samtani.

 The Remuneration Committee determines and agrees with the Board the framework or broad policy for the remuneration of the Company's Chief Executive, the Chairman, the executive directors, the Company secretary and such other members of the executive management as it is designated to consider.